-Food, Alcohol, and Coffee in Copenhagen
+Food, Alcohol, & Coffee in Copenhagen

-It’s true that Copenhagen is home 19 Michelin Stars (15 restaurants) so it’s no surprise that the foodie culture is strong in Copenhagen.
+It’s true that Copenhagen is home to 19 Michelin Stars (15 restaurants) so it’s no surprise that the foodie culture is strong in Copenhagen.
 In this section, we’ll cover some of the most-loved places to eat and drink without spending a fortune.
 That said, even the “budget-friendly” places can be a little pricey so prepare your wallet if you eat out often.

-Quick Look At Food & Drink Prices:
+Quick Look At Food & Drink Prices From Popular Restaurants: